maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 ### Embedded ActiveMQ host name verification

 Host name verification was introduced to alleviate a potential CWE-933 security risk, and it is enabled by default on the Embedded ActiveMQ cluster of new API Gateway installations, which choose to use Embedded Active MQ with SSL enabled.

-Host name verification is not enabled for upgrading customers, who use Embedded Active MQ with SSL enabled, because this causes their JMS queues to be unable to service requests.
-However, enabling host name verification when using SSL is a more secure option and should be considered as part of the upgrade.
+Host name verification is now disabled for customers who use Embedded Active MQ with SSL enabled or who are updating or upgrading the product, as this will result in JMS queues unable to service requests.
+Enabling host name verification when using SSL is a more secure option and should be considered as part of the upgrade.

-Enabling host name verification requires a certificate update.
+Note that enabling host name verification requires a certificate update.
 For more information, see [Embedded ActiveMQ settings in Policy Studio](/docs/apim_reference/general_activemq_settings/).

 ### New SHA-256 hash algorithm option on SFTP server fingerprint check